-Our executive compensation philosophy considers three elements: base salary; annual cash incentives; and long-term share-based compensation, each of which is intended to be an important part of total executive compensation.
-Each year, the Committee reviews each compensation element for our NEOs and sets compensation for our VPSI and CEO.
-The Committee has the opportunity to meet with the executives at various times during the year, which allows the Committee to form its own assessment of each individual's performance.
-The determination of the amount of each element of compensation for NEOs other than the CEO is discretionary and is not weighted or based on specific performance metrics; therefore, the relative amount of each element of compensation may vary from year-to-year.
-As described above, however, our primary compensation philosophy focuses on our long-term performance, which results in a relatively high portion of executive compensation in the form of share-based compensation.
+The determination of the amount of each element of compensation for NEOs, other than the CEO, is discretionary and is not weighted or based on specific performance metrics; therefore, the relative amount of each element of compensation may vary from year-to-year.
+As described above, however, our core compensation philosophy focuses on long-term performance, which results in a relatively high portion of executive compensation in the form of share-based compensation.
 The annual base salary and incentive compensation for the CEO is discussed separately below.